david618/rt/docs/IntroTest.md

 As root on test server.

 <pre>
-yum -y install httpd
+sudo yum -y install httpd
-systemctl enable httpd
+sudo systemctl enable httpd
-systemctl start httpd
+sudo systemctl start httpd
 </pre>

 If you have a firewall installed you'll need to allow access to port 80.

-From one of the DCOS nodes verify that you can access the test server (my test server was named p2).
+From one of the DC/OS nodes verify that you can access the test server (my test server was named p2).

 <pre>
 curl p2